 There are 90 different student run music societies, covering a whole range of musical tastes.

-Making Music at Durham
+Making music at Durham

 There are so many opportunities to engage with and enjoy all kinds of music as a student at Durham University.
-The University boasts a year-round musical programme, catering for every tastes, with concerts organised and performed by students.
+The University boasts a year-round musical programme, catering for every taste, with concerts organised and performed by students.

 As you might expect, the sheer wealth of musical talent at the University means there is something for everyone - from Chamber Choir to Light Opera, Big Band to Orchestra, Rock and even a DJing Society to join.
 Many of our colleges have their own choirs, bands, orchestras and music societies too, so there are plenty of opportunities to get involved and have a go, whatever your taste in music!